The alternative operad is not Koszul: The alternative operad and its Koszul dual

 \begin{corollary}

-\begin{enumerate} \item A dual right- or left-alternative algebra over the field of characteristic different from $2$ is nilpotent of degree $4$. \item A dual alternative algebra over the field of characteristic different from $2$ and $3$ is nilpotent of degree $6$. \end{enumerate} \end{corollary}
+\begin{enumerate} \item A dual right- or left-alternative algebra over a field of characteristic different from $2$, is nilpotent of degree $4$. \item A dual alternative algebra over a field of characteristic different from $2$ and $3$, is nilpotent of degree $6$. \end{enumerate} \end{corollary}

 \begin{proof} (i) We have, by subsequent application of associativity and (\ref{dra}):